Klipper3d/klipper/docs/Config_Reference.md

 Below are common stepper definitions.

 See the [rotation distance document](Rotation_Distance.md) for information on calculating the `rotation_distance` parameter.
+See the [Multi-MCU homing](Multi_MCU_Homing.md) document for information on homing using multiple micro-controllers.

 ```
 [stepper_x]